yingshaoxo/University_Notes/README.md

-### I've been search a good place to put my mind and knowledge in for a long time.
+### I've been searching a good place to put my mind and knowledge in for a long time.

 ### Today I find it, that is here.
 ___